To the Sun, Moon & Stars

 Creating as a form of collective activism generated new conversations on all things recovery framing recovery as a realistic, visible, and attainable lifestyle option for Oldham’s community of people in recovery.

 “In our workshop conversation turned to how hands are used for social connection, as a tool for recovery, sensuality, passion, prayer, protection, stress, signalling, a stop sign, of boundaries.
 We also reflected on how they can be destructive, violent tools.
-We talked of communicating with our hands, of healing, of rituals in recovery, of feeling, touching, loving.
+We talked of communicating with our hands, of healing, of rituals in recovery, of feeling, touching, and loving.
 Of holding hands.”
 Anonymous workshop participant.

 In May 2024 at Gallery Oldham, we opened an exhibition, displaying the work of our Recoverist artists.